dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w010-hooks/API.md

 ### `async useTimeout( ms ) => void`

 Break the current block, then return after at least delayMs milliseconds.
 We might require that this contact a service to get a reply after said delay, or it might be up to the validators to monitor the chain and trigger when the time is appropriate, storing the request in state.

+## Unknowns

+1. How should binary items be sent and received / reinflated
+1. How to specify ranges of binary for recovery
+1. Can we represent a whole chain as an object and provide api methods on it ?